"""Interface for interacting with a SQLite database containing geochemical data.

 if len(aliquots) == 1:

-sql = f'SELECT aliquot, sample FROM Aliquots WHERE aliquot = "{aliquots[0]}"'
+f'SELECT aliquot, sample FROM Aliquots WHERE aliquot = "{aliquots[0]}"'

 else:

-sql = f'SELECT aliquot, sample FROM Aliquots WHERE aliquot in {tuple(aliquots)}'
+sql = f"SELECT aliquot, sample FROM Aliquots WHERE aliquot in {tuple(aliquots)}"

 df_aliquots = pd.read_sql_query(sql, self.con)

-aliquots = tuple(df_aliquots['aliquot'].values)
+aliquots = tuple(df_aliquots["aliquot"].values)

 # then get matching analyses